FearZen/FearZen/README.md

 <h1 align="center">Hi 👋, I'm Fernanda Wawang Azraqi</h1>
 <h3 align="center">Just an Ordinary Person with Extraordinary Dreams</h3>

-- 👨‍💻 You can also check out my portfolio at [My Portfolio](https://fearzen.github.io/porto-web.github.io/) // [My Resume](https://fearzen.github.io/resume/)
+- 👨‍💻 You can also check out my portfolio at [My Portfolio](porto-december-2025.vercel.app)

 - 📫 How to reach me: **fernandaazra@gmail.com**